 In this example, you have told them exactly what you charge, what you do, how you do it, and how to get started.
 This example is not valid for all target markets.
 You must present your offer for the service you have designed for the demographics of the market you have targeted.

-Your offer must give people all the pertinent information they need to take action.
+The offer must give people all the pertinent information they need to take action.
 It must include:

-- Your Pitch: Why they should act now
+- Your pitch: Why they should act now

-- The Price: What it costs
+- The price: What it costs

 Every target market has a problem that you can solve.
 This provides you with the chance to design multiple different ads with each one identifying one problem and how you will solve it.
 You can’t create one ad that speaks to multiple problems.
 Remember – one problem = one ad.